 The police must investigate if they suspect there is domestic violence in a relationship.
 If they reasonably believe domestic violence has been committed they can:

-Find out more about dealing with children and domestic violence orders.
+Dealing with children and domestic violence orders

 You may need legal advice if: